The Queen spotted driving car on Windsor estate

 She is known to drive to take her Corgi dogs out for walks in the area.

+It comes just over a week after the Queen spent the night in hospital for preliminary medical checks.

-Buckingham Palace said on Friday the Queen had been advised to rest for two weeks and would be not undertaking official visits during this time.
+Buckingham Palace said on Friday the Queen would be not undertaking official visits over the next two weeks.

-The palace said doctors told her she could "continue to undertake light, desk-based duties... including some virtual audiences, but not to undertake any official visits".
+The palace said doctors told her she could "continue to undertake light, desk-based duties during this time, including some virtual audiences".

-Officials added the Queen would not be at the annual Festival of Remembrance at the Royal Albert Hall on 13 November, but it was her "firm intention" to attend the Remembrance Sunday service at the Cenotaph in London the following day.
+Officials added that the Queen would not be at the annual Festival of Remembrance at the Royal Albert Hall on 13 November, but it was her "firm intention" to attend the Remembrance Sunday service at the Cenotaph in London the following day.

-The Buckingham Palace statement came just over a week after the Queen spent the night in hospital for preliminary medical checks.

-She resumed public engagements last Tuesday, 23 October, by holding virtual audiences with ambassadors via video link from Windsor Castle.

-But it was later announced that she would not attend the COP26 climate change summit in Glasgow.
+It was announced last week that the Queen would not be attending the COP26 climate change summit in Glasgow.
 A pre-recorded video address from the Queen to world leaders and other delegates is due to be shown this evening.

+The Queen maintained a busy schedule in October and was seen using a walking stick at a Westminster Abbey service, the first time she has done so at a major event.

-The Queen hosted a Global Investment Summit at Windsor Castle on 19 October.
+She hosted a Global Investment Summit at Windsor Castle on 19 October.

 The next day a spokesman said a planned trip to Northern Ireland had been cancelled, and the monarch had "reluctantly accepted medical advice to rest for the next few days".